AlexMielke1988/ManyAnalysts/README.md

 # Many Analysts, One Dataset - Primate Sociality

 Welcome to our little experiment, and thank you for your interest!
-For any questions, or if you would like to receive more detailed or simpler instructions, please contact [a.mielke\@qmul.ac.uk](mailto:a.mielke@qmul.ac.uk){.email} .
+For any questions, or if you would like to receive more detailed or simpler instructions, please contact [a.mielke\@qmul.ac.uk](mailto:a.mielke@qmul.ac.uk) .

 ## Inclusion Criteria